 Terms of The RERA Tenancy Laws in Dubai

-- RERA rental property laws allow the tenant to request significant adjustments to make the property livable.
+- RERA tenancy law allows the tenant to request significant adjustments to make the property livable.
 Unless there is a written agreement between the lessee and owner, the tenant is not required to conduct any repair job or bear any expenses.

-- As per the rental lease provisions, landlords must ensure their properties are livable and conducive.
-However, as mentioned in Article 15, the renters are permitted to accept an unfinished property and complete it, making them responsible for the expenditure.
+- RERA tenancy contract rules instruct landlords to ensure their properties are livable and conducive.
+However, as mentioned in Article 15 of Law No. (26) of 2007, the renters are permitted to accept an unfinished property and complete it, making them responsible for the expenditure.

-- As per Article 17, the landlord has no authority to refurbish the rental property in any way that would interfere with the tenant’s ability to use it completely.
+- As per Article 17 of Law No. (26) of 2007, the landlord has no authority to refurbish the rental property in any way that would interfere with the tenant’s ability to use it completely.
 Nevertheless, the renovation might start after the renter consents to the landlord’s attempts.

 Amending The Terms of The Contract